sr320/course-497-2018/syllabus.md

 material.

-### Quiz/Exam Policy

 ### Make-up policy

-Late assignments will be docked 50% and will not be accepted more than 48 hours late except in cases of genuine emergencies that can be documented by the student or in cases where this has been discussed and approved in advance.
+Late assignments will be docked 50% and will not be accepted more than 24 hours late except in cases of genuine emergencies that can be documented by the student or in cases where this has been discussed and approved in advance.
 This policy is based on the idea that in order to learn how to use computers well,